-At the end of the month of August - after the action at the Steenbeek but before that at the Broembeek - the Newfoundland Battalion had withdrawn over the course of four days to Penton Camp, to the north-west of the Belgian town of Poperinghe.
+It had been at the end of the month of August - after the action at the Steenbeek but before that at the Broembeek - that Private Atwill had reported to the Newfoundland Battalion at Penton Camp, a soldier in one of the two drafts to arrive that day.

-There were then to be some four weeks of relative calm which was to begin just prior to the Newfoundlanders' arrival there on August 28.
-This reprieve had continued while the British forces re-enforced and re-organized after a month of a battle which had gone less well that the British High Command had all-too optimistically anticipated.

-The Newfoundland Battalion would go back to war during the last days of what had been a fine September, in contrast to what had gone before - and as the fighting started once more...so did the rain.
+There were then to be four weeks of relative calm which was to begin at the time of the arrival of Private Atwill at Penton Camp on August 28, and which had then continued while the British forces re-enforced and re-organized.
+The Newfoundland Battalion would go back to war during the last days of a fine September - and as the fighting started once more...so did the rain.

 The offensive recommenced for the Newfoundland Battalion on September 25, although the unit had incurred four wounded two days prior to that date due to long-range artillery fire.
-Back in their forward trenches they prepared for their next concerted attack on German positions.
+Back in their trenches they prepared for their next concerted attack on German positions.
 It came some two weeks later and it came at the Broembeek.